A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

-The problem constraints are exploited to ensure the feasibility of the solution: \begin{itemize} \item[\eqref{eq:role_allocation_constr_bin}] is representative of the binary nature of the variables; \item[\eqref{eq:role_allocation_constr_not_capable}] ensures that the solver does not allocates a worker to an action that is not capable to execute; \item[\eqref{eq:role_allocation_constr_one_task}]\!\!\& \eqref{eq:role_allocation_constr_one_agent} ensure that to each agent only one task is allocated, and the same task is not allocated to multiple agents. \item[\eqref{eq:role_allocation_constr_number_alloc}] ensures that there are exactly a number of allocations equal to the number of agents $N$, in case $N > L$, where $L$ are the tasks to be allocated, and $L$ otherwise; \item[\eqref{eq:role_allocation_constr_budget}] is the budget constraint allows further limits to the number of tasks assigned to each agent, where $t_{ij}$ is the budget cost that $w_i$ would spend for $a_i$, and $T_k$ is the budget limit for the $K$ joint agent-task constraints. \end{itemize}
+The problem constraints are exploited to ensure the feasibility of the solution: \begin{itemize} \item[\eqref{eq:role_allocation_constr_bin}] is representative of the binary nature of the variables; \item[\eqref{eq:role_allocation_constr_not_capable}] ensures that the solver does not allocates a worker to an action that is not capable of execution; \item[\eqref{eq:role_allocation_constr_one_task}]\!\!\& \eqref{eq:role_allocation_constr_one_agent} ensure that to each worker only one action is allocated, and the same action is not allocated to multiple workers. \item[\eqref{eq:role_allocation_constr_number_alloc}] ensures that there are exactly a number of allocations equal to the number of workers $N$, in case $N < L$, where $L$ are the actions to be allocated and $L$ otherwise; \item[\eqref{eq:role_allocation_constr_budget}] is the budget constraint that allows further limits to the number of actions assigned to each worker, where $t_{ij}$ is the budget cost that $w_i$ would spend for $a_j$, and $T_k$ is the budget limit for the $K$ joint worker-action constraints. \end{itemize}